datorymen/hkcovid-19/README.md

 # hkcovid-19
-Use official data from HK government to let people quickly find out the buildings that confirmed cases visited.
+Use official data from HK government to let people quickly find out the necessary information.